JorgeRojo/slack-bitbucket-merge-control-chrome-extension/CODE_STYLE.md

 ## Documentation

-- Avoid comments in code, try to create functions and variables with descriptive names instead putting comments.
+- Use descriptive function and variable names to make code self-documenting
-- Add comments in code only when you consider the logic too complicate and could be difficult to deduce from the code context.
+- Add comments only for complex logic that cannot be easily understood from the code context
-- Add a comment always for each line that contains regular expressions an explain que regular expression result.
-- Add a comment always for each constant tha contains milliseconds as value.
+- Always add comments for regular expressions explaining their purpose and expected matches
+- Always add comments for constants that contain millisecond values, explaining their duration
 - Keep README updated with new features
--

 ## Version Control